ring-lang/ring/applications/urlshortener/README.md

 URLShortener Application
 ========================

+Author: John Storm

-URLShortener Application developed using RingQt
+Developed using the Ring programming language and RingQt